RomainLafont/told_ya/README.md

 make run-network
 ```

-Declare and deploy on devnet
+In another terminal window, declare and deploy on devnet:

 ```bash
 make contract-full